Cyclists on a bicycle track

 From the winter track to the first Danish tour hero.
 We follow in the wheels of Hans Edmund Andresen.
 The first Danish cyclist to complete the Tour de France.

-In the summer of 2022, the Tour de France riders will pass by the Royal Danish Library's main Copenhagen location, The Black Diamond, in the pursuit of the yellow jersey.
+In the summer of 2022, the Tour de France riders will pass by Royal Danish Library's main Copenhagen location, The Black Diamond, in the pursuit of the yellow jersey.

 Here is the story of another time's Tour de France, which we have put together from our collections of books, newspapers, pictures and much more.
-It is a marvelous story with poultry, bike races in the heat of Egypt and a quiet Dane, but first and foremost it is the story of how a chicken farmer became the first Dane to complete the Tour de France.
+It is a marvellous story with poultry, bike races in the heat of Egypt and a quiet Dane, but first and foremost it is the story of how a chicken farmer became the first Dane to complete the Tour de France.

 Danes in the Tour de France